Innovation meets art at the Gazometro in Rome Ostiense

 The opening of the exhibition “Punti di vista”

-In addition to the exhibition Punti di vista, the Rome Ostiense site will feature other art projects.
-Several other installations, created for Eni’s cultural partnerships, will also be showcased at the site.
-In the second half of the year, a project developed in collaboration with a major Roman museum will offer the public the opportunity to visit an exhibition dedicated to the appreciation of a high-value artwork selected from Eni’s art heritage.
-This will be presented alongside a parallel exhibition featuring young artists who reinterpret the artwork through their own artistic language.
-Finally, an audiovisual feature curated by Capasso and AGI will retrace the Gazometro’s transformation through historical images and future visions.
+In addition to the exhibition Punti di vista, the Rome Ostiense site features other art projects.
+Several other installations, created for Eni’s cultural partnerships, are also showcased at the site.
+In the second half of the year, a project developed in collaboration with a major Roman museum offers the public the opportunity to visit an exhibition dedicated to the appreciation of a high-value artwork selected from Eni’s art heritage.
+This is presented alongside a parallel exhibition featuring young artists who reinterpret the artwork through their own artistic language.
+Finally, an audiovisual feature curated by Capasso and AGI retraces the Gazometro’s transformation through historical images and future visions.